ifwe/bruce/doc/design.md

 #### Produce Request Creation and Final Partition Selection

-As mentioned above, the send thread for a broker may combine the contents of multiple batches (possibly a mixture of per-topic batches of AnyPartition messages, per-topic batches of PartitionKey messages, and combined topics batches which may contain both types of messages) into a single produce request.
+As mentioned above, the dispatcher thread for a broker may combine the contents of multiple batches (possibly a mixture of per-topic batches of AnyPartition messages, per-topic batches of PartitionKey messages, and combined topics batches which may contain both types of messages) into a single produce request.
 To prevent creation of arbitrarily large produce requests, a